arambazamba/m365-dev/Demos/readme.md

 ## Microsoft 365 Provisioning & DevOps

--   Introduction to SharePoint & Teams Provisioning
+-   Microsoft 365 Provisioning & DevOp Overview
--   Using the PnP Framework
+-   Using the PnP Framework for Provisioning
 -   Provisioning SharePoint Sites using Site Scripts
 -   Using the Microsoft 365 CLI
 -   Azure DevOps Quickstart